Waveform-Analytics/wf-distances/docs/index.md

   <div class="card  grid-rowspan-2">
   <h2>Attenuation comparison</h2>
-  <p>To mitigate the effects of the pile driving sounds, different noise attenuation systems can be used to muffle the sound and reduce the impact ranges.
+  <p>To mitigate the effects of the pile driving sounds, different noise attenuation systems can be used to essentially muffle the sound and reduce the impact ranges.
 This plot shows how different broadband attenuation levels can reduce the impact ranges.</p>

   ${resize((width) => clusterPlot1(subsetDistances, {width}))}